Road traffic accidents in Ethiopia

-Road traffic accidents in Ethiopia are a major problem with various aspects of causes and lack of management and policy on road safety.
-Traffic accidents are increasing over time while there is no structural national government policy involving infrastructural, and legal issues.
-Even though the government regulated draft strategies to improve traffic efficiency and reduce road traffic accidents, major problems are escalated by pedestrians as well as drivers.
-Drivers' bad behavior including aggressiveness and actions are the main contributor of traffic accident in Ethiopia.
+Road traffic accidents in Ethiopia are a major problem, driven by various factors and compounded by lack of management and policy on road safety.
+Traffic accidents continue to increase in the absence of structural national government policy involving infrastructural and legal issues.
+Even though the government has introduced draft strategies aimed at improving traffic efficiency and reducing road traffic accidents, major problems are escalated by pedestrians as well as drivers.
+Unsafe behaviors among drivers, including aggressiveness and other practices are the main contributors of traffic accident in the country.